colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 The team spent the first three days of Week 12 on optimization—refining the work from Week 11 based on operational data.

-**Alert threshold optimization:** James adjusted alerting rules to reduce noise further.
+**Alert threshold optimization:** Jamie adjusted alerting rules to reduce noise further.
 The 12 false positives per month from Week 11 dropped to 4.
 "We're only alerting on things that actually need attention now."

-**Cache warming refinement:** Priya optimized the cache warming schedule based on actual query patterns.
+**Cache warming refinement:** Swapna optimized the cache warming schedule based on actual query patterns.
 "We were pre-loading appointment data at midnight, but most appointment queries come between 7 and 9 AM.
 Now we warm that cache at 6:30 AM—fresher data when users need it."

 **HITL routing improvement:** Dr. Chen worked with the clinical team to refine escalation routing.
 "We identified three physician specialists who were getting escalations outside their expertise.
 Re-routing those to appropriate specialists reduced review time by 15%."